Joint Bayesian calibration and map-making for intensity mapping experiments: Demonstration

-Figure~\ref{fig: posterior predicted TOD} presents this comparison.
+A key advantage of the Bayesian workflow is that ensemble sampling allows us to construct credible intervals for any observable.
+To illustrate this, we reconstruct the noise-free TOD $\mu_{\rm sample}$, defined as the product of the smoothed gain and system temperature, and examine its residuals with respect to the true noise-free TOD $\mu_{\rm true}$.
+Figure~\ref{fig: posterior predicted TOD} presents this comparison, with the shaded band indicating the posterior credible interval on $\mu_{\rm sample}$.
 For clarity, we have removed the contribution from the noise diode\footnote{Note that the noise diode injection does not play any special role in the sampling mechanism itself, although in practice it may serve as a primary source of prior information about the gain.}, as its frequent injection every $20$ seconds introduces strong striping that obscures the visual structure in the plots.
 In this figure, the residual panel shows the difference between the true TOD and the reconstructed TOD.
 For the corresponding sky residuals at this level of TOD residuals, see row 4 (2×TOD; 1 CalSrc) in Figure~\ref{fig: combined maps}.

-The same figure also shows the mean power spectral density (PSD) of the fractional residuals,\footnote{Fractional residuals are defined as the difference between the reconstruction and the truth, divided by the truth.} computed from the reconstructed smooth TOD—that is, the product of the smooth gain and the system temperature.
-At high frequencies, we observe a clear ``denoising'' effect: the residual PSD falls well below the noise level.
-This behaviour is expected, and arises from the structure of the TOD model itself.
-Parameters such as gain and receiver temperature are modeled to capture long-timescale variations, while the smallest time-scale structures are governed by the sky pixel contributions.
-The PSDs of each sky component in the system temperature (i.e. the linear response to each pixel in the map) demonstrate collective damping at high frequencies.
-This damping accounts for the suppression intrinsic to the model.
+As an illustrative diagnostic of the posterior sampling, we interpret the residual between the posterior reconstruction and the truth shown in Figure~\ref{fig: posterior predicted TOD}.
+Specifically, we address the origin of the correlated noise feature visible in the residual, and ask what noise behaviour should be expected in a posterior reconstruction of the TOD.
+We offer a concise intuitive explanation as follows.
+From our data model [see Eq.(\ref{eq: residual noise definition})], the quantity $n_{\rm sample} \equiv d/\mu_{\rm sample} - 1$ is expected to behave as Gaussian noise composed of white noise and $1/f$ noise.
+This expression can be rewritten as